Free preview · no sign-up · multi-exchange

 Combine your exchange with up to 2 more exchanges for the full tax picture

-Connect a wallet or upload an exchange CSV to unlock your preview.
-Optionally combine up to 3 exchange CSVs for one Canadian filing summary.
+Connect a wallet or upload exchange CSVs to unlock your preview.
+Combine up to 10 CSVs from 21 audited exchange formats for one Canadian report.

 Read-only wallet scan No sign-up required Schedule 3 support Multi-exchange